Pratya0011/Flixxit/README.md

 - Profile Page : User can view their profile details like name email address subscription details , also they have option to set their fav genre
 - History: Go to history sction to see viewed contents
-- Watchlist: Go to watchlist section to view watchlist -Watch video: r play the selected content on the platform with “Skip Intro” feature.
+- Watchlist: Go to watchlist section to view watchlist -Watch video: r play the selected content on the platform with “Skip Intro” feature of 10sec.

 - Admin: For admin signup visit https://flixxit-server-9v89.onrender.com/admin and create new account with role "Admin"